HirotakaDango/ArtCODE/README.md

 <h4>ArtCODE is simple image sharing and upload like Pinterest, Pixiv, Tumblr or etc.</h4>

 <h5>You can go to admin panel in admin section to manage user and image.
-This adminpanel still in developemnt process.
+This admin panel still in developemnt process.
 You can manage file and folder in password section.</h5>

 <h4>You can install ArtCODE as progressive webapp.</h4>